jackhanaway/NWL-PEM/README.md

 **Intangibles**

 Having had the opportunity to work with Hargrove in Eau Claire, I was able to gauge two key proponents to his success: he knows how to use his arsenal, and he pitches with emotion.
 Hargrove's pitch arsenal and shapes resemble a Northwoods League equivalent of an MLB north-to-south arsenal, and his eye-popping GPE Pitching Score is a testament to his ability to execute said arsenal.
-While some negative body language may occasionally seep through from a bad call, Hargrove is on the mound looking to dominate his opponent, and boasts daunting mound presence.
+While some negative body language may occasionally seep through from a bad call, Hargrove is on the mound looking to dominate his opponent, and has a tangible mound presence.
 Hargrove's lethal combination of a strong mental game and a refined north-south arsneal led to him dominating the Great Plains East division with the top GPE Pitching Score.

 **MLB Comparison: Trey Yesavage**

 Hargrove's arsenal of high-IVB fastballs, complemented by a healthy mix of low or negative IVB offspeed offerings bears striking similarities to Toronto's Trey Yesavage.
 The two share the same tall and lanky stature, though Hargrove will still need to grow into his body to reach his maximum velocity potential.